jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration.md

 :::info

-To use QSV on Linux with recent Intel iGPUs the **nonfree [Intel media driver](https://github.com/intel/media-driver)** is required for full hardware acceleration.
+To use QSV on Linux with recent Intel iGPUs the **non-free [Intel media driver](https://github.com/intel/media-driver)** is required for full hardware acceleration.
 If you are using `jellyfin-ffmpeg` version 4.4.1-2 or higher it is included and you do not need to install it separately.
 Broadwell or newer generation is required for QSV on Linux, otherwise you have to use VA-API.